w-h-a/caus/NOTES.md

 CMin states that for any direct cause $X$ of $Y$, $X$ is not a redundant cause of $Y$. $X$ is a redundant cause of $Y$ if $Y$ is observationally independent of $X$ conditional on all of $Y$'s other direct causes.

-**Proof (Sketch):** The theorem follows from AOT definitions of "direct cause", "intervention", and "causal mechanism".
+**Proof (Sketch):** The proof of this theorem demonstrates that our definitions are logically incompatible with a failure of CMin.

 1. Assume for contradiction that CMin is false.